 Hannome is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Hannome family lived in Hanham, Gloucestershire.
 Ancient records reveal the name Hannome is derived from the Old English roots han, which means rock, and ham, which means village or settlement.

 Early Origins of the Hannome family

-Another 143 words (10 lines of text) covering the years 1667, 1559, 1547, 1554 and are included under the topic Early Hannome History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hannome research.
+Another 72 words (5 lines of text) covering the years 1667, 1559, 1547, 1554 and are included under the topic Early Hannome History in all our PDF Extended History products and printed products wherever possible.

 Hannome Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Hanham, Hannam, Haname, Hannan, Hannem, Hanhams, Hannams, Hanam, Hanams, Hannum and many more.

 Early Notables of the Hannome family (pre 1700)